 Experience Idaho’s visual history through the extensive photograph collections available at the Idaho State Archives.
 The photograph collection includes over 500,000 images, dating from the Territorial period to present day.
 The collections offer a variety of subjects, including ethnic, mining, military, railroads, and geographic locations.
 Noteworthy Idaho photographers are featured, such as Bisbee, Sigler, and Fuller.

 Images from the Idaho State Archives are used in a wide range of publications, business reports and products, educational exhibitions, family histories, office décor – and they make great gifts!
 Reproductions from the collection are featured in the hearing rooms of the State Capitol, where historical images representing a variety of time periods and subjects can be viewed.
+A representative selection of images is available for search in our digital collections.

 Fees for commercial use and research services support preservation and access to Idaho’s historical archives.